Who is Mary Ward?

-The deadline for submitting nominees for the Order of Mary Ward Awards is May 31, 2017.
+The deadline for submitting nominees for the Order of Mary Ward Awards was May 10, 2018.

 The Order of Mary Ward Tribute Event, which is now combined with our annual Mass and Tea, welcomes Loretto alumnae, their friends and family members as we honour former alumnae at our special event.
-Please save the date, for this event which will take place on Sunday, October 1, 2017 at Loretto Abbey.
+Please save the date, for this event which will take place on Sunday, September 23, 2018 at 11 am at Loretto Abbey.

 Subscribe to our eNewsletter to be informed of event details when they become available.